zammad/zammad-org/src/en/tutorials/connect-config-elasticsearch.md

 our [installation guide](/en/tutorials/install-elasticsearch).
 :::

-#### Step 2: Verify Zammad can Access Elasticsearch and Rebuild the Indexes
+#### Step 2: Verify Zammad can access Elasticsearch and rebuild the indexes

 Force Zammad to drop and rebuild the Elasticsearch indexes, optionally with a specified number of CPU cores to use for re-indexing (example `[8]`):